simplyCoders/dockerql/README.md

 ## Authentication to dockerql

-dockerql is a read-only service that is open for annonymous user.
+dockerql is a read-only service that is open for any user with access to the service.
 There is no native support for authentication to the service.
-The assumption is that the dockerql is started in a "safe" place, security is handled by your choice of tools before readhing the service.
+The assumption is that the dockerql is started in a "safe" place, security is handled by your choice of tools before reaching the docekrql service.

 ## Authentication to Registires